 Other Types of Quilting Foot

-Here are some of the most common types of quilting foot:
+Here are some of the most common types of presser feet for quilting

 The Roller Foot